 AGSA will try our best to accommodate Learn To Play friend requests, however teams are formed by age so that players are at similar skill levels.

-Umpires are provided by CMSUA for most U14/16/19 Divisions.
-The U10, U12 and sometimes U14 divisions require teams to provide a parent volunteer to umpire for each of their home games.
+Umpires are provided by CMSUA for most U15/16/19 Divisions.
+The U9, U11, U13 and often U15 divisions require teams to provide a parent volunteer to umpire for each of their home games.
 AGSA has put together a Parent Umpire Reference Guide, here.
 This document can be found in the equipment boxes at each Airdrie Diamond.

 **Calgary Minor Softball Umpire Association also holds Umpire Clinics for all levels, including parents and coaches.
+AGSA encourages each team to send at least 2 parents to the CMSA run online umpire course.
 Visit their website for Clinic schedules here.

 Please email firstname.lastname@example.org for more information about becoming a board member for AGSA.

-Yes, AGSA does provide an opportunity for boys to play fastpitch in our Learn to Play division (2012-2014).
-For the regular U10 and up (2011) divisions there is a boys division through Calgary Minor Softball.
+Yes, AGSA does provide an opportunity for boys to play fastpitch in our Learn to Play division (2017-2019).
+For U9 and up (2016) there is a boys division through Calgary Minor Softball.
 Please register with Calgary Boys Fastpitch here.

 AGSA ensures that all coaches in our association have a current police check and have completed the Respect in Sport coaches training course.
 Additionally, two adults, including one female, must be present at all AGSA events (games, practices, team building etc.)